By Jennifer Parraga, BA'93

 "I was convinced by Andrea's commitment as a researcher during her undergraduate years.
 She had ambitious research projects that resulted in co-authored manuscripts and she was a well-rounded student combining varsity and community sports with high academic and research achievements,” Parraga explained.
 “This, along with the fact that she sought out a graduate school position so early, cemented my impression that she is not only talented and ambitious but she can operationalize plans effectively."

 Many Londoners will recognize Barker as the 2017 YMCA Young Woman of Excellence recipient.
-The youngest woman to ever receive the award, Barker was recognized for her resilience, academic and athletic achievement, and her community contributions.
+She was recognized for her resilience, academic and athletic achievement, and her community contributions.